schooltool-project/schooltool-book/source/sandbox.rst

 **screenshot here...**

-It is possible for to deploy SchoolTool in productionon a virtual server (including one running on Windows), but the full setup and configuration is beyond the scope of this tutorial.
+It is possible to deploy SchoolTool in production on a virtual server (including one running on Windows or Mac OS X), but the full setup and configuration is beyond the scope of this tutorial.

 **add setting up multiple vm's that can connect to one another (we have some